ethersphere/bee-js/README.md

 console.log(retrievedData.toString()); // prints 'Bee is awesome!'
 ```

-## Api
+## Documentation

-The API documentation is not yet hosted anywhere, but you can generate JSdocs with:
+You can find the full documentation [here](https://bee-js.ethswarm.org/docs).
+The API reference documentation can be found [here](https://bee-js.ethswarm.org/docs/api-reference).

+You can generate API docs locally with:

 ```sh
 npm run docs